-Habitats and Fauna - some potential constraints currently anticipated which could be mitigated
+Habitats and Fauna - no significant constraints currently anticipated

-- 3.6 Based on this initial assessment, constraints have been identified at this stage in relation to habitats, albeit these constraints could be mitigated.
-The ancient woodland within the site is currently considered to comprise the largest constraint in terms of habitats, followed by the other deciduous woodlands.
-Ancient woodland is an irreplaceable habitat and as such should be fully retained, and protected from degradation during construction and operational phases of any development, for example through mitigation, buffering (minimum 15 m), access control, and habitat management. - 3.7 The other blocks of Priority Habitat Woodland should also be retained as far as possible and protected during construction and operational phases.
-As such, the proposals are largely constrained to retain these habitats together with appropriate buffers.
-The ancient woodland in particular will require a sizeable greenspace buffer and consideration of minimising recreational impact.
-However, creation of these buffer habitats where arable land currently extends to the boundary of the woodlands may be presented as a significant ecological enhancement in a planning application. - 3.8 The majority of the rest of the site appears to comprise habitats of limited ecological value (i.e. arable land) for which there are few inherent constraints in terms of habitats.
-Effects on other habitats (for example temporary and permanent losses) can be mitigated by retaining and safeguarding the majority of key habitats such as the hedgerows and associated trees, and any areas of species-rich grassland should they be present.
+- 3.5 Based on this initial assessment, potential constraints have been identified at this stage in relation to habitats; however, these constraints are limited to boundary features and it is therefore anticipated that affecting these features significantly can be avoided. - 3.6 The majority of the site appears to comprise habitats of limited ecological value (i.e. arable land) for which there are few inherent constraints in terms of habitats.
+Effects on other habitats (for example temporary and permanent losses) can be mitigated by retaining and safeguarding the majority of key habitats such as the adjacent woodland and onsite hedgerows.
 Retained habitats should not abut residential gardens and should be accessible by management teams for ongoing ecologically-sensitive management.
 Alternatively, mitigation for a number of small losses of these habitats may be achieved through the creation of new habitats.
-In accordance with the NERC Act, incorporating habitat creation/enhancements (such as creation of flower-rich grassland), utilisation of native species in soft landscaping, and appropriate siting of areas of open space to buffer key habitats from areas of built development will benefit ecological deliverability. - 3.9 Based on this initial assessment, in terms of fauna, the site and adjacent/nearby habitats potentially offers opportunities for nesting birds, roosting bats (trees and buildings), foraging / commuting bats, and reptiles and amphibians.
-Recommendations for further survey work on the aforementioned species will require clarification on completion of a Phase 1 Habitat Survey and data returned from NBIS.
-However, it is considered that, in the event protected species are present, mitigation would be achievable through retention of the aforementioned habitats, selective timing of works, and licence applications where required.
+In accordance with the NERC Act, incorporating habitat creation/enhancements (such as creation of flowerrich grassland), utilisation of native species in soft landscaping, and appropriate siting of areas of open space to buffer key habitats from areas of built development will benefit ecological deliverability.